mpiclabs/MarcoPolo/src/marcopolo/certbot_tools/README.md

 cleanup script--
 we just delete the acme-challenge file to avoid wasting space

-token-- we right to and read from this file to keep track of the token for each Turn
+token-- we right to and read from this file to keep track of the token for each Turn.
+Doesn't need to exist-- authenticator script will write to it

 config, work, logs-- MUST EXIST FOR CERTBOT CERT REQ TO WORK Certbot defaults to using: